Daffodil LogoSt Mary's Church, Dymock

 The Church of England (C of E)

-The first 'Anglican' Church, created in the 16th century when Henry VIII declared the church in England independent of Papal authority.
-The head is the monarch.
+The Church of England was the first 'Anglican' Church.
+It was created in the 16th century when king Henry VIII declared the church in England independent of Papal authority.
+The head of the C of E is the UK monarch.
+(Return to top)

-Like the other churches in the Anglican Communion, the C of E tries to keep to the catholic doctrines (eg: the Creeds) that were agreed in the 4th century before the Christian Church split into different factions, but unlike the Roman Catholic Church, the C of E has adopted many of the principals of the Protestant Reformation.
-The C of E therefore describes itself as ‘Catholic and Reformed’ ('catholic' is the Latin word for 'universal').
-The Church of England is the official church of the land (England only) so is termed the ‘Established Church’.
-Consequently its head is the reigning monarch and many of its rules are debated and agreed by the UK parliament, so become part of English law.
-Major changes, such as the amalgamation of parishes/deaneries and appointments to some office, including some parish priests as well as bishops etc, have to be approved by the Crown, which is done through the 'Privy Council' which advises the monarch.
-(Return to Top)
+The Church of England is the official church of the land (England only) so is termed the 'Established Church'.
+Consequently its head is the reigning monarch and many of its rules are debated and agreed by the UK parliament and become part of English law.
+Major changes, such as the amalgamation of parishes and appointment to senior officers, including some priests and all bishops, have to be approved by the monarch, which is done through the 'Privy Council' a UK committee that advises the monarch on political and religious matters.
+(Return to top)

 Privy Council